igoramadas/expresser/docs/app.md

     var middlewares = [passport.initialize(), passport.session()];
     expresser.init({extraMiddlewares: middlewares});

-### Rendering / sending the response to the clients
+### Rendering / sending the response to the client

 The App module has some helper methods to send the response to the browser using different formats.
 They are: